xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/mqtt_transport.md

 More detailed information, such as parameter details of the tools, **SHOULD** only be fetched by the client when needed, by sending `**/list` requests to the server.

-The client can subscribe to the `$mcp-service/presence/+/{service-name-filter}` topic at any time, where `{service-name-filter}` is a filter for the service name.
+The client can subscribe to the `$mcp-server/presence/+/{server-name-filter}` topic at any time, where `{server-name-filter}` is a filter for the server name.

-For example, if the service name is `{service-type}/{sub-type}/{name}`, and the client determines through its permissions that it can only access services of type `{service-type}/{sub-type}`, it can subscribe to `$mcp-service/presence/+/{service-type}/{sub-type}/#`, thereby subscribing to the service presence topic for all services of the `{sub-type}` type at once.
+For example, if the server name is `{server-type}/{sub-type}/{name}`, and the client determines through its permissions that it can only access MCP servers of type `{server-type}/{sub-type}`, it can subscribe to `$mcp-server/presence/+/{server-type}/{sub-type}/#`, thereby subscribing to the service presence topic for all MCP servers of the `{sub-type}` type at once.

-Although the client can subscribe to `$mcp-service/presence/+/#` to get all types of services, the administrator might restrict it through ACL (Access Control List) on the MQTT broker to only send and receive messages on RPC topics like `$mcp-rpc-endpoint/{mcp-client-id}/{service-type}/{sub-type}/#`.
+Although the client can subscribe to `$mcp-server/presence/+/#` to get all types of MCP servers, the administrator might restrict it through ACL (Access Control List) on the MQTT broker to only send and receive messages on RPC topics like `$mcp-rpc-endpoint/{mcp-client-id}/{server-type}/{sub-type}/#`.
 Therefore, subscribing to overly broad topics is not useful.
-By designing the `{service-name-filter}` appropriately, the client can reduce interference from irrelevant information.
+By designing the `{server-name-filter}` appropriately, the client can reduce interference from irrelevant information.

 ### Service Unregistration

-When connecting to the MQTT broker, the server must set `$mcp-service/presence/{service-id}/{service-name}` as the will topic, with an empty payload will message, to clear the registration information in case of an unexpected disconnection.
+When connecting to the MQTT broker, the server must set `$mcp-server/presence/{server-id}/{server-name}` as the will topic, with an empty payload will message, to clear the registration information in case of an unexpected disconnection.

-Before actively disconnecting from the MQTT broker, the server **MUST** send an empty payload message to the `$mcp-service/presence/{service-id}/{service-name}` topic to clear the registration information.
+Before actively disconnecting from the MQTT broker, the server **MUST** send an empty payload message to the `$mcp-server/presence/{server-id}/{server-name}` topic to clear the registration information.

-On the `$mcp-service/presence/{service-id}/{service-name}` topic:
+On the `$mcp-server/presence/{server-id}/{server-name}` topic:

-- When the client receives a `service/online` notification, it should record the `{service-id}` as one of the instances of that `{service-name}`.
+- When the client receives a `server/online` notification, it should record the `{server-id}` as one of the instances of that `{server-name}`.
-- When the client receives an empty payload message, it should clear the cached `{service-id}`.
-As long as any instance of that `{service-name}` is online, the client should consider the service to be online.
+- When the client receives an empty payload message, it should clear the cached `{server-id}`.
+As long as any instance of that `{server-name}` is online, the client should consider the MCP server to be online.

 The message flow for service registration and unregistration is as follows: